solana-developers/professional-education/README.md

 ### Morning of event

 - **You will have little or no time in the hour before the event.** Someone will inevitably arrive early.
 Don’t leave anything to the last minute if you can.
-- Write: wifi name on the whiteboard - people will arrive late, let them know Wifi password.
+- Write the wifi name on the whiteboard - people will arrive late, let them know Wifi password.
 Don’t use a slide for this, or you’ll forever be jumping back and forth to the slide with the WiFi details.
 - As people arrive, greet them and let them know about Breakfast

+### Delivering content remotely

+big gestures
+zoom,
+not monotone, joke around

+vary tempo

+change tonality and tempo

 ### Training days

 In order to put your Mac into a mode where:

-- Keynote shows current slide, plus instructor notes, and the next slide
+- Keynote shows the current slide, plus instructor notes, and the next slide
 - The TV shows the current slide

-You need to set display settings in your Mac. **This is not as obvious as it sounds.**
+You need to set display settings on your Mac. **This is not as obvious as it sounds.**

 - Pick the TV and set ‘Use As’ to ‘Stop Mirroring’.
 Yes that doesn’t make any grammatical sense.
 - You can now extend the display onto the TV.

 **![img](https://lh7-us.googleusercontent.com/-4LcqN--vBE1wOZIDjcEcx0y3z1eOgL0KvVWqPA4i_pbA-3qrhCor_JzhwyKQGWS6VpbJ91s2dyUw_or3NxMUfn6_Hkg7nzi9rRXIy4N3LY7USSfr1wR-Txvk4l7D2fg45gQJ8F8tGpgQzvbhKdQnw)**

-Common causes of students having troubles with the labs:
+Common causes of students having trouble with the labs:

-- Students with an out of date node.js There’s a node version check in the slides for this reason.
+- Students with an out-of-date node.js There’s a node version check in the slides for this reason.
 Anything less than node 18 was at the time of writing unsupported by node.js maintainers.
 Running an out of date version will give you errors about strange characters like (`||=`) when reading random files.
 - Students inconsistently moving between spellings of ‘favorites’ / ‘favourites’ during the Anchor lab.
 - Editors other than VScode are fine, but you can use your own vscode / Rust Analyzer setup to work out why code doesn’t work
 - If you’re really stuck about why a student’s code doesn’t work you can also paste over the answer and look at the differences in your git client.